aspose-diagram/Aspose.Diagram-Documentation/italian/net/converting/convert-visio-to-other-files/_index.it.md

 type: docs
 weight: 40
 url: /it/net/convert-visio-to-other-files/
-description: Questo argomento mostra come Aspose.Diagram consente di convertire Visio nei formati SVG, XPS, XML, XAML.
-Converti VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM,VSSM in SVG, XPS, XML, XAML con poche righe di codice.
+description: This topic show you how to Aspose.Diagram allows to convert Visio to SVG,XPS,XML,XAML formats.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM,VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 ## **Esporta in XML**
-### **Esporta Microsoft Visio Disegno in PDF**
+### **Export Microsoft Visio Drawing to PDF**
-Gli esempi di codice mostrano come esportare il disegno Microsoft Visio in PDF utilizzando C#.
+The code samples show how to export Microsoft Visio Drawing to PDF using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToPDF-ExportToPDF.cs" >}}